Michelle DeYoung has already established herself as one of the most exciting artists of her generation

 Ms. DeYoung's recording of Kindertotenlieder and Mahler Symphony No. 3 with Michael Tilson Thomas and the San Francisco Symphony (SFS Media) was awarded the 2003 Grammy Award for Best Classical Album.
 She has also been awarded the 2001 Grammy Awards for Best Classical Album and Best Opera Recording for Les Troyens with Sir Colin Davis and the London Symphony Orchestra (LSO Live).
 Her growing discography also includes recordings of Mahler Symphony No. 3 with the Chicago Symphony Orchestra and Bernard Haitink (CSO Resound) and with the Pittsburgh Symphony and Manfred Honeck (PID); Bernstein's Symphony No. 1, "Jeremiah"; with the BBC Symphony Orchestra and Leonard Slatkin (Chandos), Das Klagende Lied with the San Francisco Symphony and Michael Tilson Thomas (BMG),and Das Lied von der Erde with the Minnesota Orchestra (Reference Recordings).
 Her first solo disc was released on the EMI label.

-This season, Ms. DeYoung makes her role debut as Herodias in Salome at Opera San Antonio and her house debut at Opera Philadelphia as Eboli in Don Carlos, and appears in concert with the Dallas Symphony Orchestra, Milwaukee Symphony Orchestra, BBC Symphony Orchestra, and the Hong Kong and Seoul philharmonics.
+This season, Ms. DeYoung made her role debut as Herodias in Salome at Opera San Antonio and her house debut at Opera Philadelphia as Eboli in Don Carlos, and appeared in concert with the Dallas Symphony Orchestra, Milwaukee Symphony Orchestra, Israel Philharmonic, Sydney Symphony Orchestra, BBC Symphony Orchestra, and the Hong Kong and Seoul philharmonics.
+This summer she returns to the Aspen, Vail, and Ravinia festivals, and is Artist in Residence at Wolf Trap, and next season she returns to the Metropolitan Opera in Tannhäuser, tours Europe with the Dallas Symphony Orchestra, and appears in recital in Northridge, Portland, and Cedar Rapids.